 The James River Batteau was originally designed by Anthony and Benjamin Rucker in 1775 as a cargo boat to transport goods throughout the Commonwealth via the James River and its tributaries.
 It is a wide, flat bottomed boat, pointed at both ends making it the perfect vessel to carry passengers and freight while navigating the shallow and rock laden waters of the Upper James River.

-Come join us at James River adventures to experience a ride on a period correct replica of a James River Batteau.
+Come join us at James River Association in Lynchburg to experience a ride on a period correct replica of a James River Batteau.
 These large 40+ feet long vessels were once used to move people and freight up and down the James River before the canals and railroads came through and made them obsolete .